trimble-oss/instinct-backbone-integration-sample/README.md

 ```xml
 res/xml/trimble_data_permissions.xml
 ```
-* Contents of the 'trimble_data_permissions.xml" for the key which can be found in the 'Backbone Retriever/Key for Access Control List' below using the CustomerId as an example.
+* Contents of the 'trimble_data_permissions.xml' for the key which can be found in the 'Backbone Retriever/Key for Access Control List' below using the CustomerId as an example.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <trimble-data-permissions>